-All proceeds from the sale of books and other merchandise is used to maintain, and add to, the Society’s collections and to support the historic Benson-Hammond House and the Kuethe Historical and Genealogical Research Library.
+All proceeds from the sale of books and other merchandise are used to maintain and increase the Society’s collections and to support the historic Benson-Hammond House and the Kuethe Historical and Genealogical Research Library.
 The Ann Arrundell County Historical Society is a non-profit organization.

 All of our merchandise and books are available at the Kuethe Library and the Benson-Hammond House.
 To order any of the items listed below, fill out this ORDER FORM and send it, with your check to AACHS, P.O.
 Box 385, Linthicum, MD 21090.

 This re-publication is a joint project of the Ann Arrundell County Historical Society and the Anne Arundel Genealogical Society.
 This new edition contains detailed full-page and double-page fold out maps from the original.
 The volume has an extensive index.
 Hard cover – $30.00; soft cover – $18.95

 The Annapolis and Elk Ridge Railroad 1837 – 1885